Women of all ages experience bladder control issues such as urinary incontinence. Many women wait six years before seeking treatment –– don’t wait.

 Answer a few questions in our bladder control risk assessment to see if you should have your symptoms evaluated by a physician.

-Chances increase with subsequent pregnancies, and there’s also evidence of a genetic predisposition to incontinence issues, according to Dr. Stewart.
+Chances increase with subsequent pregnancies, and there’s also evidence of a genetic predisposition to incontinence issues.
 Other risk factors for stress incontinence include obesity and previous gynecologic surgery such as hysterectomy.

 Treating the Most Common Bladder Control Issues — Stress Incontinence and Urge Incontinence